Circle Area Community Garden

 A Community Garden is a single piece of land gardened collectively by a group of people.
 Community Gardens provide access to fresh produce and plants as well as access to satisfying labor, neighborhood improvement, sense of community and connection to the environment.
 They are publicly functioning in terms of ownership, access and management, as well as typically owned in trust by local governments or nonprofits.

-Amenities include a compost bin, gazebo and exterior boundary fencing
+- Amenities include a gazebo and exterior boundary fencing

 The City will not provide any plant material or seeds for growing.
 Gardeners will be responsible for providing their own plant material.